 Kuala Gandah Elephant Sanctuary

 The Kuala Gandah Elephant Sanctuary is about 2 hours from Kuala Lumpur.
-And for that reason it is a popular Sanctuary to visit.
+And for that reason, it is a popular Sanctuary to visit.

 The main aim of this Sanctuary is to protect and help elephants whose habitat is in danger from companies cutting down the forest to replace it with plantations.

-At the Sanctuary you can get up close and personal with the semi wild elephants and also you can help give the elephants a bath.
+At the Sanctuary you can get up close and personal with the semi-wild elephants and also you can help give the elephants a bath.

-The entrance to conservation park is free where tour operators charge a lot of money for the tour.
+The entrance to the conservation park is free where tour operators charge a lot of money for the tour.